Ethanintoronto/SingleCell3D/README.md

 To construct an instance of Simulation, you must pass the constructor vectors of pointers for all Cells Polygons Edges and Vertices.

-`int period` is the period of the oscillations in timesteps.

 `double timestep` is the length of one timestep $\Delta t$.

 `int numTimesteps` is teh total number of timesteps to run.